nirajanconestoga/software_engineering_principles-Assignment_2/AI_Developer_Requirements_Document.md

 - Explore existing metadata standards and tools.
 - Consider a low-tech solution such as standardized spreadsheets.
 - If inadequate, implement the simplest technology solution such as Python-based NLP models.

+#### Functional Requirements (For AI Developers)
+- The system shall allow users to upload datasets and automatically categorize training questions using metadata tags.
+- The system shall provide an interface for users to review, edit, and approve categorized questions.
+- Categorization shall achieve an F1-score of at least 85% on validation datasets.